rmordechay/jogson/README.md

 #### As Maps

-To get the object as a map of strings by scalar values, use one of the following.

-Note! values that are JSON null will be returned as Go zero value.
-If you want to regard null values, call the function with the `N` suffix (see next section).
-This applies only for the scalar types, for `JsonObject` and `JsonArray` you can use the `IsNull()` method that both structs have.
+You can also get the object as a map of strings by scalars (`string`, `int`, etc.) Values that are JSON `null` will be returned as Go zero value.
+If you want to regard null values, call the function with the suffix `N` (see next section).
+If a null was found, `LastError` will be set and report a null conversion error.
+For more information, see [error handling](#error-handling).

 ```go
 // Get the JsonObject as map of string and string